Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/01-service-to-service-invocation/2-deploying-to-aks.md

     to give Vehicle Registration Service an `id` and a `port` known to [Dapr](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-overview/#adding-dapr-to-a-kubernetes-deployment).

-1. Delete the image from local docker and from the Azure Container Registry
+1. Delete the image from local docker and from the Azure Container Registry:

     ```bash
     docker rmi fine-collection-service:1.0-SNAPSHOT